Last Updated on 2 months ago by traveldrafts

 Famous Czech people

-You may be wondering if you ever met a Czech or even if you have heard of any famous Czech people.
+You may be wondering if you have ever met a Czech or even if you have heard of any famous Czech people.
 Yet, for such a small country, the Czech Republic surely has produced many famous people, from sportspeople and artists to scientists and politicians.

 As always, the people make their country great, and the Czech Republic is surely an interesting one.
 Let’s name a few famous ones:

 - Franz Kafka – One of the major figures of Literature of the 20th century.
-Wrote “the Metamorphosis”, “the trial” and “the castle.”
+Wrote “The Metamorphosis”, “The Trial,” and “The Castle.”
 (He was born in Prague, but he was German-speaking.
 Prague was part of the Austrian Empire at the time).

 - Oskar Schindler – the German industrialist (born in Moravia) who saved 1200 Jews by employing them in his factory.
 If you haven’t yet, watch the movie “Schindler’s List.”